bokner/solverl/README.md

 Data could be either:

-- a string, in which case it represents a path for a Minizinc data file.
+- a string, in which case it represents a path for a MiniZinc data file.

     **Example:** "mzn/sudoku.dzn"